 - 2 cups shredded cheese - see notes

-- 3 tbsp finely minced parsley - (or 1/2 tsp dried parsley) optional
+- 3 tablespoon finely minced parsley - (or 1/2 tsp dried parsley) optional

-- Add one tablespoon of olive oil to a large, heavy-bottomed Dutch-oven or pot over medium-high heat.
-Add the ground meat and cook, breaking into smaller pieces with a wooden spatula, until nearly cooked through.
+- Add one tablespoon of olive oil to a large pot or heavy-bottomed Dutch oven set over medium-high heat.
+Add the ground meat and cook, breaking it into smaller pieces with a wooden spoon or spatula, until nearly cooked through.

-- Add the onions, salt, and pepper to the pot and mix well to combine.
-Cook the onions and meat, stirring often, for approximately 5 minutes, or until onions start to soften and turn translucent.
-Mix in the minced garlic and red chili flakes (if using).
+- Add the onions, salt, and black pepper.
+Mix well to combine.
+Sauté the onions with the ground meat, stirring often, for approximately 5 minutes, or until the onions start to soften and turn translucent.
+Stir in the minced garlic and red pepper flakes (if using).
 Cook for approximately 1 minute, stirring continuously.

 - Add the tomato paste and Italian seasonings (dried parsley, basil, oregano, thyme, and rosemary).
 Mix well to combine.

-- Increase heat to high and add the tomato sauce, diced tomatoes, and Swanson® Beef Broth.
-Allow mixture to come to a boil and add the lasagna noodles (see notes).
+- Increase the stovetop to high heat and add the tomato sauce, diced tomatoes, and beef broth.
+Allow the mixture to come to a low boil before stirring in the lasagna noodles (see notes).
 Mix well to prevent the noodles from clumping together.
-Reduce heat to medium-low and continue to cook the soup, stirring often, until the noodles are soft (not mushy).
+Reduce the heat to medium-low and continue to cook, stirring often, until the noodles are al dente (soft, but not mushy).

 - As the noodles are cooking, prepare the ricotta mixture.
-Add the ricotta, shredded cheeses, chopped parsley, and pepper, to a large mixing bowl.
+Add the ricotta, shredded cheeses, chopped parsley, and, black pepper to a large mixing bowl.
 Mix well to combine.
 Cover and refrigerate until serving.

 - Once the lasagna noodles are cooked, add the sugar and half-and-half (if using).
 Mix well to combine.
 Remove from heat and garnish with fresh chopped parsley, if desired.

-- Serve each bowl garnished with desired amount of ricotta cheese mixture and additional chopped parsley.
+- Serve each bowl with a dollop of the ricotta cheese mixture and additional chopped parsley.
 Enjoy!

 - Feel free to use your favorite ground meat in this recipe.
 Traditional lasagna is made with ground beef, but I am partial to ground sausage and ground turkey.

-- If you don’t have each individual dried Italian seasoning for this recipe, simply substitute (the dried parsley, basil, oregano, thyme, and rosemary) with 2 FULL tablespoons of dried Italian seasoning.
+- If you don’t have all of the dried seasonings for this recipe, simply substitute (the dried parsley, basil, oregano, thyme, and rosemary) with 2 FULL tablespoons of dried Italian seasoning.

 - The half-and-half is completely optional.
 Although it does add an extra layer of richness to the soup, it doesn’t add to or take away from the flavor.

-- I mixed mozzarella and parmesan cheese together with the ricotta cheese.
+- I mixed the mozzarella and parmesan cheese with the ricotta cheese.
 Feel free to add different cheeses (goat cheese would add great flavor), subtract, or keep each of these cheeses completely separate.